Discover more from The Retroist

 While that bit of science percolates, let’s get to the review.

 So last time I played Missile Command was at an arcade in Wisconsin last year, and I was horrible, but I am glad I did because it reminded me of what the “real” game is like.
 The Atari 2600 of the game holds up really well, and for the tech, does a bang-up job.
 Sadly they needed to make some concessions for the VCS version, that simplify the game a great deal but not really in a way that detracts from the big picture fun of the game.

 The game has only one base instead of three, which isn’t a big deal.
 What is a big deal, it the reduced number of missiles you can shoot at any one time.
 With the arcade game, you could pepper the sky with shots.
 Here you need to pick and choose wisely.
 While that is a switch it is not really annoying, instead, it just makes you rethink your gaming.
 This is a port that degrades nicely tech-wise, and they slap some nice polish on the game with near arcade quality sound and a color-changing screen.

 I played this game with a joystick, but I remember trying it with the Atari trackball and finding it much more difficult to play.
 So stick to the stick.

-Missile Command is in a word, awesome.
+Missile Command is, in a word, awesome.
 A classic arcade game that makes for an amazing console game.
 I started playing and was still clicking reset an hour later.
-Simple, playable, made with loved and polished to perfection, Missile Command is a must own game for any Atari 2600 owner.
-That is why Missile Command deserves the very rare 5 star rating.
+Simple, playable, made with loved and polished to perfection, Missile Command is a must-own game for any Atari 2600 owner.
+That is why Missile Command deserves a very rare 5-star rating.